Seminlee94/ruby-project-guidelines-nyc01-seng-ft-071320/README.md

-User story:
+# SHOP N COOK
+Shop N Cook will help your cook time easier, faster, and more enjoyable.
+- With Shop N Cook, you can shop for ingredients, look through recipe for possible food selection while you wait.
+- OR, you can choose a recipe first, and find ingredients you need and shop.

+## This project includes...
+Spoonacular API
+- Retrieve ingredients: title, price, calories
+- Retrieve recipes: title, ingredients, steps

-    - User should be able to create an account, including login and personal information
+## User should be able to...
+- Create an account, including login and personal information

-    - User should be able to edit account information
+- Edit account information

-    - User should be able to view, add, and remove ingredients in their fridge
+- View, add, and remove ingredients in their fridge

-    - User should be able to search database for ingredients by name and purchase ingredients
+- Search database for ingredients by name and purchase ingredients

-    - User should be able to add purchased ingredients to fridge
+- Add purchased ingredients to fridge

-    - User should be able to search database for recipes based on owned ingredients
+- Search database for recipes based on owned ingredients

-    - User should be able to reivew past purchased
+- Reivew past purchased

+## To run this CLI...
+1. Clone this repository
-    To Run this CLI, bundle install all gems.
+2. bundle install
-    Run "ruby tools/console.rb"
+3. Run ```ruby tools/console.rb``` in your terminal.
-    Create a New Account
+4. Create a new account and explore!
-    Buy ingredints
-    View purchased ingredients in Fridge